 Actions Rate Throttling

-To reduce the likelihood of a flood of log messages/alerts, actions are governed by a token bucket.
-The default parameters of the token bucket are a rate of one alert per 30 seconds with an allowed burst of up to 10 messages.
+To reduce the likelihood of a flood of log messages/alerts, a token bucket is provided to govern the actions.
+The default parameter of the token bucket is the rate of one alert per 30 seconds with an allowed burst of up to 10 messages.

-The actions to take on a dropped syscall event and the throttling parameters for the token bucket are configurable in
+The actions to take on a dropped system call event and the throttling parameters for the token bucket are configurable in

 Table of contents